zahidalidev/CS-Material/SEO.md

     - A sitemap image entry can include the location of the images included in a page.
     - A sitemap news entry can include the article title and publication date.

+- **HELPFUl WHEN**
+    - Your site is really large
+    - your pages are isolated
+    - your site is new/changes quickly, such as news website
+    -